-In Psychology, the department's component includes a) regular ethics discussions in the concentrations' Research Seminars and b) training in the ethics of teaching in the Teaching Practicum course.
-The Clinical concentration has additional, clinical science-specific ethics training.
+In Psychology, the department's components include a) regular ethics discussions in the concentrations' Research Seminars and b) training in the ethics of teaching in the Teaching Practicum course.
+The Clinical Science concentration has additional, clinical science-specific ethics training.

-The Psychology Department requires the FAC members' signatures to certify each student's completion of JPE requirements, as part of the 2nd year Portfolio and master's thesis approval process.
+The Psychology Department requires the FAC members' signatures to certify each student's completion of JPE requirements, as part of the $2^{nd}$ year Portfolio and master's thesis approval process.
 (See Appendix E)